Master Data Manager: guaranteed data management

 Every month, Robert Walters puts a job in the spotlight that is in high demand on the Belgian job market.

-Audrey Bostvironois, Managing Consultant in the interim management division, explains the challenge for large organisations to acquire a Master Data Manager (MDM), as they have a crucial role in the efficient management of an organisation's data.
+Audrey Bostvironois, Manager of the interim management division in Brussels, explains the challenge for large organisations to acquire a Master Data Manager (MDM), as they have a crucial role in the efficient management of an organisation's data.

 What does a Master Data Manager do?